DareRac/color-generator/README.md

 Used [values.js](https://github.com/noeldelgado/values.js) to generate Shades of base Color.

-Usrs can input any color's name, its hex,rgb, rgba, etc codes, and can chose difference in Shades from base color.
+Users can input any color's name, its hex,rgb, rgba, etc codes, and can chose difference in Shades from base color.

-User can also copy colors hex code on their clip board.
+Users can also copy color's hex code on their clip board.